bictorv/chaosnet-bridge/NCP.md

 where *len* is the length in bytes (max 488) of the following *data* (which may include any bytes).
 This results in the NCP sending an ANS packet to the remote host, with the supplied data, and then closing the socket.

 To handle new RFCs (while handling one, or after) your user program needs to open the `chaos_stream` socket again.
-See [an example program](named.py).
+See [an example server program](named.py).

 # Internals